bdb2381/Mod2Project/README.md

 ## Configuration
 Add gems to gem file and "bundle install"
+You will need a Google Maps Embed API key.
+The API key included here is for visual demostration only and does not work.

 ## Database creation
 This code was developed using POSTGRES; be sure to setup your DB in your preferred DB environment.